 At once cerebral and visceral, the stories explore the fault lines of relationships…Gonsalves is a bold Indian-Australian voice that laudably claims a space in the Australian literary landscape.”
 MEETA CHATTERJEE: The Weekend Australian, Book Review, 21 January 2017.

 Roanna has garnered accolades that are completely justified by her writing…Merely ruling her a skilful writer would be understating her genius.
 IRIS C.F.
 GOMES, Prutha Goa, July 2017

 A woman who can’t swim wades into a suburban pool.
 An Indian family sits down to an Australian Christmas dinner.
 A single mother’s offer to coach her son’s soccer team leads to an unexpected encounter.
 A recent migrant considers taking the fall for a second generation ‘friend’.
 A wife refuses to let her husband look at her phone.
 An international student gets off a train at night.

-Roanna Gonsalves’ short stories unearth the aspirations, ambivalence and guilt laced through the lives of 21st century immigrants, steering through clashes of cultures, trials of faith, and squalls of racism.
+Roanna Gonsalves’ short stories unearth the aspirations, ambivalence and guilt laced through the lives of 21st-century immigrants, steering through clashes of cultures, trials of faith, and squalls of racism.
 Sometimes heart-wrenching, sometimes playful, they cut to the truth of what it means to be a modern outsider.

-Australia, New Zealand, and overseas (international shipping from Australia)
+To purchase in Australia, New Zealand, and overseas (international shipping from Australia)

 - The UWAP website here.